GaureeshAnvekar/ProblemSolving/README.md

                          arguments to Max or Min.
                          Always prove the optimal substructure property using contradiction or induction.
-                         Also for problems that do not have this property, just one example will suffice to prove that dynamic programming can't be applied.
+                         Also for problems that do not have this property, just one example will suffice to prove that dynamic programming can't be applied.</br>
-1.)
+2.)
 Greedy algorithms: As the name suggests, these algorithms are greedy at each step and try to get the best at each step.
                         So they always make locally optimal decision.
 This may not always lead to the correct solution.
                         Eg: Largest number formed from '3', '7', '8', '5'  => will be 8753.
 With greedy technique, at each
                         stage it finds the largest i.e. 8, then 7, then 5, then 3.